Chondria/SiB/docs/from-transaction-to-block.md

 A very popular alternative for Javascript developers is the PolkadotJs [package](https://polkadot.js.org/docs/).
-[Substrate-api-sidecar](https://github.com/paritytech/substrate-api-sidecar) is a Typscript-based package that interacts with Substrate nodes using RESTful APIs.
+[Substrate-api-sidecar](https://github.com/paritytech/substrate-api-sidecar) is a Typescript-based package that interacts with Substrate nodes using RESTful APIs.

 Other options are available in other languages including Python, Kotlin, and